neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/README.md

 English Instruction
 ================================================

 Here's my generic ChatGTP-Midjourney prompt engineering template.
-You can easily copy any prompt ChatGPT creates just by clicking 'copy code' button.
+You can easily copy and paste any prompt ChatGPT creates just by clicking 'copy code' button into Midjourney.

-Glance over the instructions.
-You'll get the idea.
+On Midjourney: /imagine [prompt: (paste the clipboard content)]

-Generic, Cinematic, Illustration, Cartoon, Anime prompts are supported but the possibilities are endless.Just copy one of them and create your own: a manga prompt, for example, and add your famous artists in the right place.
+Generic, Cinematic, Illustration, Cartoon, Anime prompts are supported but the possibilities are endless.

+Just copy one of them and create your own: a manga prompt, for example, and add your famous artists in the right place.

 Usage: cinematic(anime, illustration, cartoon) prompt on a fox wearing sunglasses